Treetrampler/movie-matcher/README.md

 THE LIB FOLDER

 - contains my schemas, which define Zod validation (input validation) schemas and also basic interface/type schemas
-- also contains other misc functions such as my fetch-movies API call
+- also contains other misc functions such as my fetch-movies API call which I run once (outside of website runtime) to get all the movie data.

 THE UTILS/SUPABASE FOLDER